Dino Rossi

-Dino John Rossi (born October 15, 1959) is an American businessman and politician who served as a Washington State Senator thrice, from 1997 to 2003, in 2012, and again from 2016 to 2017.
-A Republican, he is a former Chair of the Washington State Special Olympics.
+Dino John Rossi (born October 15, 1959) is an American businessman and politician who served as a Washington State senator thrice, from 1997 to 2003, in 2012, and again from 2016 to 2017.
+A Republican, he is a former chair of the Washington State Special Olympics.

 Originally from Seattle, Rossi graduated from Seattle University and later pursued a career in commercial real estate.
-He ran for Governor of Washington in 2004, losing to Democrat Christine Gregoire by just 129 votes in the closest gubernatorial election in the history of the United States.
+He ran for Governor of Washington in 2004, losing to Democrat Christine Gregoire by just 129 votes in the closest gubernatorial election in Washington state history.
 Four years later, in 2008, he contested the office a second time, losing to Gregoire by more than six points.
-He was the Republican nominee for the United States Senate in 2010, losing to incumbent Democrat Patty Murray.
+He was the Republican nominee for the United States Senate in 2010, losing to incumbent Democrat Patty Murray by 4.72%.

 Rossi returned to the Washington State Senate, being appointed in 2012 and again from 2016 to 2017.
-He was a candidate for the United States House of Representatives for the eighth congressional district in 2018.
-Rossi lost that race to Democrat Kim Schrier.
+He was the runner-up for the United States House of Representatives for the eighth congressional district in 2018, losing to Democrat Kim Schrier by 4.8%.